katholt/RedDog/README.txt

             splitting of getRepAlleleMatrix to improve performance (DE) includes sequence list generation (start of .info file)

-Planned Updates

 V0.4.6      update to newer version of parseSNPtable.py (DE)
+                - generation of variable and conserved SNP tables (DE)
-            further early checks that include:
+                - includes of additional option of setting conservation level (DE) further early checks that include:
                 - name of reference/replicons/isolates won't confuse post-NEXUS analysis (i.e. no '+')
                 - output folder does not exist on commencing merge run, target folder has bams/vcfs/stats.txt in right place
-            change getRepAllGeneCover to report all isolates AND 'passed' isolates (DE)
+            change getRepAllGeneCover to report all isolates AND 'passed' isolates (DE) fix for when a replicon consensus fasta is missing (rare error) (DE) includes new 'warning' file (DE)

-planned beyond V0.4.6 before release
+            change behaviour of outgroups - reported (also in outgroups.txt fle) but not removed (DE) Editing and reorder options in config file (DE)

+Planned Update(s)

-            include .info file for recording those read sets failed (and how) when not removed by pipeline by testing (user-merged and user-removed reads)
+V0.5            include .info file for recording those read sets failed (and how)
+                when not removed by pipeline by testing (user-merged and user-removed reads)
                 and the other user settings
-            user-defined outgroups
-            further analysis options
-            reanalysis without mapping
+                also provides settings for reanalysis/merge runs (continuity checks) reanalysis without mapping
                 (with/without a GenBank file,
                  restore of read sets removed by user, merging of prior runs,
                  recalculated/user-edited 'stats.txt' option)
-Also To Add:
+Also To Add (Post-release):
-            add merging of samples for pangenome and phylogenetic mapping (DE) reanalysis without mapping - merging of bams
+            add merging of samples for both pangenome and phylogenetic mapping reanalysis without mapping - merging of bams further analysis options

     NOTE: with a workaround, some reanalysis without mapping IS possible.
 Email me for details (DE)